Vyasdev217/KotChat/README.md

 npm start
 ```

-By default, the server will be running on port 3000.
-You can access the application by navigating to `http://localhost:3000` in your web browser.
+By default, the server will be running on port 443.
+You can access the application by navigating to `https://yourdomain` or `https://localhost` in your web browser.

 To gain total admin access, make a POST request to `/su` with the following data:
 ```json